Adobe-Marketing-Cloud/aep-sdks-documentation/resources/upgrading-to-aep/manual-lifecycle-implementation.md

 ## Start Lifecycle Collection

-You can start collecting Lifecycle information at any time in your app, but it is recommended to start as soon as the app enters the foreground.
-This allows the lifecycle metrics to be properly attributed to all of the user's activity for their current session.
+You can start collecting Lifecycle information at any time in your app, but we recommend that you start as soon as your app enters the foreground.
+This allows Lifecycle metrics to be correctly attributed to all of your users' activities for their current session.

 {% tabs %}